 tl;dv Pro = $348/seat/year.
 Quietly = $49 once.
 After two months, even on a single seat, you're ahead — forever.

-Quietly's MCP server makes Claude Desktop and Cursor read your meeting notes directly. tl;dv's AI features are inside their app — they don't flow into your editor.
+An MCP server for Claude Desktop, Cursor, and Codex CLI is shipping next; until then, your editor reads the plain Markdown directly. tl;dv's AI features are inside their app — they don't flow into your editor.

-Hallway chats, in-person customer meetings, voice memos — ⌘R captures the mic.
-Drop any audio file in. tl;dv assumes a Zoom / Meet / Teams link.
+Hallway chats, in-person customer meetings, voice memos — open Quietly and hit ⌘R for the mic.
+Pick Transcribe a file… for any audio file. tl;dv assumes a Zoom / Meet / Teams link.

-Plain .md in your Obsidian vault, your repo, your iCloud folder. tl;dv's notes are inside their UI; Quietly's never were.
+Plain .md in your repo, your iCloud folder, any folder you pick. tl;dv's notes are inside their UI; Quietly's never were.

 Export your tl;dv data.
 Settings → Export.
 You'll get transcripts and metadata.
 Video clips can stay on tl;dv if you still want them.